nathanbangwa243/learning-odoo-17/README.md

 9. **Limit visibility to groups**: Restrict field visibility to specific user groups. 🔐

 By understanding and configuring these fields and widgets in Odoo 17, you can create a robust and user-friendly database model, tailored to your specific needs. 🏗️💼

+Here's a summary of the "Views" section in the Odoo 17 documentation, now with some emojis to make it more engaging:

+---